About

 A graduate of Brooklyn Law School, Len earned his Juris Doctor in 1983 and was admitted to the New York Bar in 1984 and the Florida Bar in 1987.
 He is AV® Preeminent rated by Martindale-Hubbell and has been named a Super Lawyer in employment litigation by his peers for five consecutive years (2008–2012), highlighting his long-standing recognition within the legal community.

-Len is one of the few Jacksonville attorneys to have argued a case before the United States Supreme Court—an achievement that underscores his courtroom experience at the highest level.
-He is also the author of the Civil Restitution Lien Act, enacted by the Florida Legislature in 1994 to provide protections for crime victims, demonstrating his commitment to justice beyond employment law.
+Len is one of the few Jacksonville attorneys who has argued before the United States Supreme Court, showcasing his elite trial and appellate experience at the highest level.
+He also authored Florida’s Civil Restitution Lien Act, passed in 1994 to strengthen protections for crime victims, reflecting his long‑standing dedication to justice that extends well beyond employment law.

 Leonard S. Magid is admitted to practice in all Florida state courts, the state of New York, the U.S. District Courts for the Northern and Middle Districts of Florida, the Eleventh Circuit Court of Appeals, and the United States Supreme Court.
 His areas of practice include FMLA claims, wage and hour violations, whistleblower and workers’ compensation retaliation, non-compete disputes, and employment contracts.